 Implants are no longer experimental, exotic or rare.
 Implant procedures are affordable and as basic as restorative dentistry.
 They are becoming the treatment of choice for an increasing number of everyday people who want the best that dentistry has to offer.

 Implant technology is available here at Dr. Cliff Hays General Dentistry.
-Dr. Hays is qualified and certified to place Perio Seal implants because he believes it to be the best implant system on the market today.
+Dr. Hays uses the Nobel Biocare implant system because he believes it to be one of the best implant system on the market today.

 Reasons for dental implants: